Skip to content

 Feel my power!

+Tea-time adventures make meals fun, turning eating into a game.
+It’s not just about the recipe—it’s about getting kids excited to eat their food.
 Pasta Power Play is a fun story that goes with any pasta dish.
 We have suggested a lasagne below, but it will work just as well with a pasta bake or spag bol, or any pasta dish of your choice with plenty of veg added.
+The key is using chunky vegetables.
+Avoid hiding or finely chopping the veg—presenting it in larger pieces gives your child control, allowing them to decide when or if they want to eat it.
+This sense of control encourages them to give it a try.

 Pasta Power Play